Introduction to DUI

 Driving While License is Suspended

 Driving with a suspended license can lead to penalties.
-Contact Ross Goodman for legal counselling regarding license suspension.
+Contact DUI Attorney Ross Goodman for legal counselling regarding license suspension.
 He can help reinstate your license through a successful DMV hearing.
 He can and will always find ways to help you win the case.
 Here are the penalties for driving with suspended license:

 - $1,000 fine